ZeroBone/TQBFIP/README.md

 Copyright (c) 2022 Alexander Mayorov.

 This project is licensed under the MIT License.

-Please leave a license and copyright notice if you use or modify this software or parts of it.
+Please leave a license and copyright notice if you use this software.
 See the `LICENSE` file for more details.